Java Native Interface: Alternatives

+The Java Runtime Interface was created by Netscape as a precursor.

 Microsoft's proprietary implementation of a Java Virtual Machine (Visual J++) had a similar mechanism for calling native code from Java, called the Raw Native Interface (RNI).
-In addition, it had an easy way to call existing native code that was not itself aware of Java, such as (but not limited to) the Windows API, called J/Direct.
-However, following the Sun–Microsoft litigation about this implementation, Visual J++ is no longer maintained.

-RNI was less clumsy to use than JNI, because no bookkeeping with a Java environment pointer was needed.
-Instead, all Java objects could be accessed directly.
+In addition, it offered a simple way to call existing native code that was not itself aware of Java, such as (but not limited to) the Windows API, (J/Direct).
+However, following the Sun–Microsoft litigation about this implementation, Visual J++ ceased to be maintained.
+RNI was simpler to use than JNI, because no management of the Java environment pointer was needed; instead, all Java objects were accessed directly.
 To facilitate this, a tool was used to generate header files from Java classes.
 Similarly, J/Direct was easier to use than using the necessary intermediate native library and JNI.

 Java Native Access (JNA) is a community-developed library that provides Java programmers easy access to native shared libraries without using JNI.
 However, this requires the redistribution of the dependent jar library.
-The tradeoff is between JNI being harder to code and JNA being slower.
-JNI is built in to core Java.
+The tradeoff is between JNI being more complex and JNA being slower, and not built-in like JNI.

+Historically, GCC (until GCC 7) offered the GNU Compiler for Java.
+This compiler offered the Compiled Native Interface (CNI), which allowed direct interoperability between C++ and Java.
+It provided an API that was heavily based on JNI itself.
+It claimed several advantages over JNI, as it represented Java classes directly as C++ classes.

-Since Java 22, the newer Foreign Function and Memory API is encouraged for use over JNI, due to the reduced boilerplate and simplified interface.
+Since Java 22, the Foreign Function and Memory API supersedes the JNI, due to its reduced boilerplate and simplified interface.